UltraOS/UltraProtocol/README.md

   All loader-provided attribute `address` fields are relocated to higher half if present.
 Only applicable for higher-half kernels.
 - `setup-apm` - (bool, optional, default=false) - if set to `true`, requests the loader to set up a 32-bit protected mode interface for the APM.
 The kernel is provided with `ultra_apm_attribute` in case of successful installation.
+- `pass-uefi-info` - (bool, optional, default=false) - if set to `true` and the loader was booted via UEFI, requests the loader to pass the UEFI system table and firmware memory map to the kernel via `ultra_uefi_info_attribute`.
+Silently ignored on non-UEFI platforms.

 ---